This article is evidence-based, verified by Dr. Alexandra Vilceanu MD.

 EMDR therapy has been proven at least equally effective as other forms of psychotherapy in PTSD, sometimes with faster results and better tolerance from patients.
 Guidelines include using EMDR in PTSD as a strong recommendation, as it improves both clinical symptoms and quality of life.

-EMDR has also demonstrated positive preliminary resultsOpens in a new tab. in clinical trials for depression, anxiety and obsessive-compulsive disorders, chronic pain, and possibly even psychotic disorders.
+EMDR has also demonstrated positive preliminary results in clinical trials for depression, anxiety and obsessive-compulsive disorders, chronic pain, and possibly even psychotic disorders.

 All these pathologies may associate insomnia, which could, in turn, be alleviated upon treating the condition itself.